These pilot watches for sale under $500 offer superior build quality, comfortable wear, and great style. Here are our top choices.

 Like the Torgoen T9, the numbers on the watch dial are fairly large, making it easier for you to tell the time.

-If you're looking for a watch that offers high-functionality and something you can wear as a pilot watch or everyday wear, the AVI-8 Hawker is an excellent pick.
+If you're looking for a watch that offers high functionality and something you can wear as an aviator timepiece or everyday wear, the AVI-8 Hawker is an excellent pick.

 - Great balance of functionality and style